fusioncharts/dev_centre_docs/getting-started/angular/angular/your-first-chart-using-angular.md

     * Import the chart type.

-    * Include the FusionCharts theme file to apply the style to the charts.
+    * Include the FusionCharts theme file to apply style to the charts.

     * Pass the `fusioncharts` library and chart modules.